opendp/opendp/docs/source/user/transformation-constructors.rst

 If we were to allow aggregations to propagate null, then aggregations provide a non-differentially-private bit revealing the existence of nullity in the dataset.
 If we were to implicitly drop nulls from sized aggregations, then the sensitivity of non-null individuals is underestimated.
-Therefore, aggregators must fed completely non-null data.
+Therefore, aggregators must be fed completely non-null data.
 We can ensure data is non-null by imputing.

 When you cast with :func:`opendp.trans.make_cast` or :func:`opendp.trans.make_cast_default`,